LumoSQL/archive1-LumoSQL-on-github/doc/www/lumo-landscape.md

-**Sqlite has a very strict and reliable view on maintaining backwards compatibility both binary and API (except when it comes to encryption, see further down.)** The Sqlite foundation aims to keep SQLite3 interfaces and formats stable until the year 2050 years, as once requested by an airframe construction company (Airbus).
+**Sqlite has a very strict and reliable view on maintaining backwards compatibility both binary and API (except when it comes to encryption, see further down.)** The Sqlite foundation aims to keep SQLite3 interfaces and formats stable until the year 2050 years, according to Richard Hipp in the podcast interview, as once requested by an airframe construction company (Airbus).
 Whatever happens in years to come SQLite has definitely delivered on this to date.
 This means that there are many things SQLite cannot do which LumoSQL can, and it also means that LumoSQL needs to suppor strict compatibility with SQLite3 interfaces and formats at least as an option if not the default.

 **Sqlite.org not entirely an open project.** No code is accepted from contributors external to the company HWACI, which is owned by D Richard Hipp, the original author and lead of SQLite.
 From the [SQLite copyright page](https://www.sqlite.org/copyright.html):

-	In order to keep SQLite completely free and unencumbered by copyright, the project does not accept patches.
-If you would like to make a suggested change, and include a patch as a proof-of-concept, that would be great.
-However please do not be offended if we rewrite your patch from scratch.
+> _In order to keep SQLite completely free and unencumbered by copyright, the
+> project does not accept patches.
+If you would like to make a suggested change,
+> and include a patch as a proof-of-concept, that would be great.
+However please
+> do not be offended if we rewrite your patch from scratch._

 That fact is not hidden in any way, and there have been many years of successful SQLite use on this basis.
 It is definitely not acceptable under the